-You'll want to take pictures of all of the students and have them ready for this part of the lesson.
+Note: You'll want to take pictures of all of the students, print the photos, and have them ready for this part of the lesson.

-Step 5: Demonstrate how to look at your name on the name card and copy it down into the blank.
-Make sure all students are writing their name on the line.
+Step 2: Demonstrate how to look at your name on the name card and copy it down into the blank.
+Have students write their names the same way.
+Make sure all students are writing their names on the line.

-Step 7: Once the pages are completed, partner students together and have them read the page to each other.
-After the lesson, collect all of the pages and bind them together into the class name book for your library.
+Step 6: After the lesson, collect all of the pages and bind them together into the class name book for your library.
 This will be a book all students can read.

 Supporting All Learners

-All students will receive their name card and emerging writers can copy it onto their paper.
-For some students you may have to write their name for them with a highlighter and have them trace it.
+All students will receive their name card.
+Emerging writers can copy it onto their paper.
+For some students, you may have to write their name on the book page for them with a highlighter or pencil and have them trace it.

-Ask the children to find their favorite teddy bear (or other stuffed animal) at home.
-Give a worksheet that has them answer the following questions about the teddy bear which they can share with the class:
+Ask students to find their favorite teddy bear (or other stuffed animal) at home.
+Send home a worksheet that asks the following questions about the teddy bear:

 - Was there enough time for students to complete the assignment?